KimAdrian1/AWS-Static-Website-Projects/S3 and CloudFront/S3 and CloudFront.md

 - AWS CLI

 The Project
 The [CloudFormation Template ](https://github.com/KimAdrian1/AWSProjects/blob/main/S3%20and%20CloudFront/S3andCloudfFront.yml) I created for this project would be available in this Github directory.
 I also created a [Terraform file](https://github.com/KimAdrian1/AWSProjects/blob/main/S3%20and%20CloudFront/S3andCloudFront.tf) for this project, available in this directory.
+The files for the [static website](https://github.com/KimAdrian1/AWSProjects/tree/main/Movie%20Website) I created are available in this repo.
 I'll be explaining the CloudFormation template used in this project.

 - The resources section contains all the AWS resources to be created by CloudFormation.
 - An S3 bucket called “movie-project-bucket will be created” with versioning enabled.